jayadams011/pythonPreWork/README.md

 working through unit 1, 2 and 3... learning python basics.

 # Unit 3: PygLatin
+worked through Unit 3.
+For Pyglatin I used .lower(), .isalpha() and .len() to split and concatenate a string to create a new string in pig latin.

 # Unit 4: Taking a Vacation
+Worked through unit 4.
+Learned Pythin Function fundamentals.
+Worked through "Taking a Vacation"  defined 4 functions

 # Unit 5: A Day at the Supermarket